jbarnes850/Filecoin-Starter-Kits/README.md

 ## Starter Kits

 Each starter kit is maintained as a separate repository within the `src` directory of this project.
-Here are the included kits:
+Here are the included kits, each accompanied by a flowchart and architecture diagram to visualize the experience:

 1. **FEVM Hardhat Kit**: A starter kit for building smart contracts on Filecoin using Hardhat.
    - Source: [fevm-hardhat-kit](https://github.com/filecoin-project/fevm-hardhat-kit)